apache/cordova-docs/www/docs/es/3.1.0/cordova/compass/parameters/compassSuccess.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: compassSuccess
 ---

 # compassSuccess

-función callback onSuccess que proporciona la brújula información vía un `compassHeading` objeto.
+función callback onSuccess que proporciona la brújula información vía un `[compassHeading](compassHeading.html)` objeto.

     function(heading) {
         // Do something